Parental Controls for the YouTube App on iPhone and Android

 Family Link on Android is a free tool that sets content restrictions for Google services.
 You can choose age-based levels for YouTube.
 But the algorithm still suggests videos based on watch history.

 Family Link also cannot block comments or remove Shorts.
-It works well as a first line of defense, but it is not a full parental control app for YouTube iPhone Android.
+It works well as a first line of defense, but it does not control which channels your child can open.

 What Is Missing From Both Platforms